-RSF Factor Components of RSF Factor 65% Unencumbered residential mortgages with a residual maturity of 1 year or more, and with a risk weight of less than or equal to 35 percent, as per the CBB Capital Adequacy Ratio Guidelines; and Other unencumbered loans and deposits not included in the above categories, excluding loans and deposits with financial institutions, with a residual maturity of 1 year or more, and with a risk weight of less than or equal to 35 percent, as per the CBB Capital Adequacy Ratio Guidelines.
-85% Cash, securities or other assets posted as initial margin for derivative contracts and cash or other assets provided to contribute to the default fund of a CCP; Other unencumbered performing loans with risk weights greater than 35 percent, as per the CBB Capital Adequacy Ratio Guidelines and residual maturities of 1 year or more, excluding loans and deposits with financial institutions; Unencumbered securities that are not in default and do not qualify as HQLA with a remaining maturity of 1 year or more, and exchange-traded equities in cases where the issuer is not in default and where the securities do not qualify as HQLA according to the LCR; and Physical traded commodities, including gold.
-100% All assets that are encumbered for a period of 1 year or more; NSFR derivative assets net of NSFR derivative liabilities, if NSFR derivative assets are greater than NSFR derivative liabilities; 20 percent of derivative liabilities (net of eligible cash variation margin); The CBB has discretion to lower the value of this factor, with a floor of 5%; and All other assets not included in the above categories, including non-performing loans (net of specific provisions), loans and deposits with financial institutions with a residual maturity of 1 year or more, non-exchange-traded equities, fixed assets, items deducted from regulatory capital, insurance assets and defaulted securities.
+RSF Factor Components of RSF Factor 65% Unencumbered residential mortgages with a residual maturity of 1 year or more, and with a risk weight of less than or equal to 35 percent, as per the CBB Capital Adequacy Ratio Guidelines; and Other unencumbered financing and deposits not included in the above categories, excluding financing and deposits with financial institutions, with a residual maturity of 1 year or more, and with a risk weight of less than or equal to 35 percent, as per the CBB Capital Adequacy Ratio Guidelines.
+85% Cash, securities or other assets posted as initial margin for Shari'a-compliant hedging contracts and cash or other assets provided to contribute to the default fund of a CCP; Other unencumbered performing financing with risk weights greater than 35 percent, as per the CBB Capital Adequacy Ratio Guidelines and residual maturities of 1 year or more, excluding financing and deposits with financial institutions; Unencumbered securities that are not in default and do not qualify as HQLA with a remaining maturity of 1 year or more, and exchange-traded equities in cases where the issuer is not in default and where the securities do not qualify as HQLA according to the LCR; and Physical traded commodities, including gold.
+100% All assets that are encumbered for a period of 1 year or more; NSFR Shari'a-compliant hedging contract assets net of NSFR Shari'a-compliant hedging contract liabilities, if NSFR Shari'a-compliant hedging contract assets are greater than NSFR Shari'a-compliant hedging contract liabilities; 20 percent of Shari'a-compliant hedging contract liabilities (net of eligible cash variation margin); The CBB has discretion to lower the value of this factor, with a floor of 5%; and All other assets not included in the above categories, including non-performing financing (net of specific provisions), financing and deposits with financial institutions with a residual maturity of 1 year or more, non-exchange-traded equities, fixed assets, items deducted from regulatory capital, insurance assets and defaulted securities.